 Tax Trails - Self-Employment Income

-If you are engaged in farming and are not an employee, you are usually considered self-employed and may owe self-employment tax on your net earnings.
+If you're engaged in farming and are not an employee, you're usually considered self-employed and may owe self-employment tax on your net earnings.

-Income from farming that you report on Schedule F (Form 1040) includes, but is not limited to amounts you receive from cultivating the soil, raising or harvesting any agricultural commodities, or managing a farm for gain or profit either as owner or as tenant.
+Income from farming that you report on Schedule F (Form 1040) includes, but isn't limited to amounts you receive from cultivating the soil, raising or harvesting any agricultural commodities, or managing a farm for gain or profit either as owner or as tenant.

 Figure your self-employment tax on Schedule SE (Form 1040), Self-Employment Tax.